twitter/finatra/finatra/README.md

 ```

 Notes:

 * The `case class` field names must match the request parameter names.
 However, a [PropertyNamingStrategy](http://fasterxml.github.io/jackson-databind/javadoc/2.3.0/com/fasterxml/jackson/databind/PropertyNamingStrategy.html) can be configured to handle common name substitutions (e.g. snake_case or camelCase).
-By default, snake_case is used (defaults are set in FinatraJacksonModule).
+By default, snake_case is used (defaults are set in `FinatraJacksonModule`).

 * Non optional fields without default values are required.
 If required fields are missing, a JsonObjectParseException is thrown.
-Normally, the ExceptionBarrierFilter (included in CommonFilters), turns this exception into a HTTP 400 BadRequest with a JSON errors array (however this behavior can be customized)
+Normally, the ExceptionBarrierFilter (included in CommonFilters) turns this exception into a HTTP 400 BadRequest with a JSON errors array (however this behavior can be customized)

 * The following field annotations specify where to parse the field out of the request
   * Request Fields
-     * @RouteParam
+     * `@RouteParam`
-     * @QueryParam
+     * `@QueryParam`
           * *Note: Ensure that route param names do not collide with QueryParam names.
 Otherwise, a QueryParam could end up parsing a route param*
-     * @Header
+     * `@Header`
-     * @Cookie
+     * `@Cookie`
  * Other
-     * @Request: Injects the Finagle Http Request
+     * `@Request`: Injects the Finagle Http Request
-     * @JsonInject: Injects any class from your Guice object graph
+     * `@JsonInject`: Injects any class from your Guice object graph

 *Note: HTTP requests with a content-type of application/json, are similarly parsed without the use of "Request Field" annotations.
-See [JSON] section below.
+See [JSON](#json) section below.*

 ## Responses

-Finatra will convert your route callbacks return type into a Future[Response] using the following rules:
+Finatra will convert your route callbacks return type into a `Future[Response]` using the following rules:

-* If you return a Future[Response], then no conversion will be performed
+* If you return a `Future[Response]`, then no conversion will be performed
-* A non-Future return value will be converted into a Future using a Finatra provided FuturePool (see [Future Conversion] section for more details)
+* A non-Future return value will be converted into a Future using a Finatra provided FuturePool (see [Future Conversion](#future-conversion) section for more details)
-* Some[T] will be converted into a HTTP 200 OK
+* `Some[T]` will be converted into a HTTP 200 OK
-* None will be converted into a HTTP 404 NotFound
+* `None` will be converted into a HTTP 404 NotFound
 * Non-response classes will be converted into a HTTP 200 OK

 ### Response Builder